 Because celiac disease is a disorder of the digestive system, many people experience a slew of digestive disorders signaling something isn’t right in their bodies.

-Severe bloating, diarrhea, constipation, and excessive, uncomfortable gas are just a few of the digestive disorders that signal you might have celiac disease.
+Severe bloating, diarrhea, constipation, and excessive, uncomfortable gas are just a few of the digestive symptoms that could signal you have celiac disease.

-The good news is, however, that most of these uncomfortable and embarressing symptoms clear upon implementation of a gluten-free diet, which is the only treatment option available to people with celiac disease.
+The good news is, however, that most of these uncomfortable and embarrassing symptoms clear upon implementation of a gluten-free diet, which is the only treatment available to people with celiac disease.

 (2) Fatigue

 When you have celiac disease, your body’s ability to properly absorb and distribute nutrients to where they need to be in your body becomes impaired.
-This is why many patients of celiac disease feel a nagging sense of chronic fatigue.
+This is why many celiac patients feel chronically fatigued.

-Additionally, many celiac disease patients become underweight, often due to the lack of nutrient absorption.
-On the other hand, a lot of people with celiac disease are overweight too; they might be overeating in order to fully feel nourished.
+Additionally, some celiac disease patients are underweight, often due to the lack of nutrient absorption.
+Conversely, some celiac disease patients are overweight as they might be overeating in order to fully feel nourished.

 (3) Skin Disorders